hstreamdb/hstream/README.md

     By subscribing to streams in HStreamDB, any update of the data stream will be pushed to your apps in real time, and this promotes your apps to be more responsive.

-    You can also replace message brokers with HStreamDB and anything you do with message brokers can be done better with HStreamDB.
+    You can also replace message brokers with HStreamDB and everything you do with message brokers can be done better with HStreamDB.

 - __Stream processing with familiar SQL__

     HStreamDB provides built-in support for event-time based stream processing.
-You can use your familiar SQL to perform a variety of stream tasks: from basic filtering and transformation operations, to statistics, aggregation based on multiple kinds of time windows and even join between multiple streams.
+You can use your familiar SQL to perform basic filtering and transformation operations, statistics and aggregation based on multiple kinds of time windows and even joining between multiple streams.

 - __Easy integration with a variety of external systems__

-    With connectors provided, you can easily integrate HStreamDB with other external systems, such as MQTT Broker, MySQL, Redis, ElasticSearch...
+    With connectors provided, you can easily integrate HStreamDB with other external systems, such as MQTT Broker, MySQL, Redis and ElasticSearch.
 More connectors will be added.

 - __Real-time query based on live materailze views__

-    With maintanning materialized views incrementally, the HStreamDB enables you to gain ahead-of-the-curve data insights that response to your business quickly.
+    With maintaining materialized views incrementally, HStreamDB enables you to gain ahead-of-the-curve data insights that response to your business quickly.

-- __Reliable persistent storage with low lentency__
+- __Reliable persistent storage with low latency__

-    With an optimized storage design based on [LogDevide](https://logdevice.io/), not only can HStreamDB provide reliable and persistent storage but also guarantee excellent performance despite large amounts of data is written to it.
+    With an optimized storage design based on [LogDevide](https://logdevice.io/), not only can HStreamDB provide reliable and persistent storage but also guarantee excellent performance despite large amounts of data written to it.

 - __Seamless scaling and high availability__

     With the architecture that separates compute from storage, both compute and storage layers of HStreamDB can be independently scaled seamlessly.
-And with the consensus algorithm based on the optimized Paxos, data is securely replicated to multiple nodes which ensuring high availability of our system.
+And with the consensus algorithm based on the optimized Paxos, data is securely replicated to multiple nodes which ensures high availability of our system.

 For more information, please visit [HStreamDB homepage](https://hstream.io).